Dry Skin Medical Term: Symptoms, Causes, And Treatment

 Dry skin is a temporary condition that is usually not serious, it comes mostly during winter periods, hot showers, and the use of harsh ingredients.

 There are so many home remedies in place to improve your skin, and even the use of moisturizers can be of great help.
-Most importantly, Keep reading to know about dry skin and its medical term, causes, and treatment options.
+Most importantly, Keep reading to learn about dry skin and its medical terms, causes, and treatment options.

 What Is The Medical Term For Dry Skin?